fwarg/queriocity/README.md

 A small model first rewrites the user's question into an optimized search query, which is executed before the main model starts.
 For example, "what's the latest on the mars mission?" might become `NASA Mars mission 2026 latest news`.
-The main model then receives pre-fetched results and may issue one more round of searches (up to 2 queries at a time) before answering.
+The main model then receives pre-fetched results and may issue further searches (up to 2 queries at a time) before answering.
 Answers include inline citations `[1][2]` and are always in the same language as the user's question.
 Hovering a `[N]` marker shows the source's title, domain and a short snippet; clicking it highlights that source in the list below the answer.

+The last two steps are reserved for writing: once fewer than two steps remain, the tools refuse further calls and tell the model to answer now.
+Without this a model facing weak search results can spend every step searching and produce no prose at all, leaving the answer to a single-shot fallback pass.
+Thorough mode is exempt, since its writer phase always runs.

 Query reformulation can be disabled in **Admin > System settings > Search** for setups where small-model latency is a concern — the raw user query is then sent directly to search.

 - 1 LLM-reformulated pre-fetched query (or raw query when reformulation is disabled)
-- Up to 3 LLM steps; up to 2 parallel search queries per step
+- Up to 4 LLM steps, of which the first 2 may call tools; up to 2 parallel search queries per step
 - 8 results per web-search query

 ### Thorough